Inglewood Oil Field

 Senate Bill (SB) 4 Well Stimulation Treatment Regulations

 On September 20, 2013 Governor Brown signed into law SB 4 amending sections of the Public Resources Code relating to oil and gas.
 This bill requires the adoption of rules and regulations specific to well stimulation, including governing the construction of wells and well casings and disclosure of the composition and disposition of well stimulation fluids, and would authorize the division to allow well stimulation treatments if specific conditions are met.
 In November of 2013, the California Department of Conservation (DOC), Division of Oil, Gas and Geothermal Resources (DOGGR), began the formal rulemaking process for Well Stimulation Treatment Regulations.
 Effective January 1, 2014, the DOC established interim regulations to govern oil and gas well stimulation treatment until DOC's proposed permanent regulations were completed and became effective.
 On December 30, 2014, the Office of Administrative Law (OAL) approved and filed the final proposed regulations on well stimulation treatments with the Office of the Secretary of State.
 These regulations go into effect on July 1, 2015.
 The text of the final regulations can be found at:

 Pursuant to SB 4, DOC prepared an Environmental Impact Report (EIR) to evaluate the impacts of existing and potential future oil and gas well stimulation treatments occurring within California.
 Suggestions for the content and scope of the EIR were taken at five public scoping meetings around the State from December 2013 through January 2014.
 On January 14th, DOC, through DOGGR, published a Draft Environmental Impact Report (EIR) titled "Analysis of Oil and Gas Well Stimulation Treatments in California."
-The public review period for this Draft EIR began on January 14, 2015 and will end on March 16, 2015.
-The Draft EIR and information on how to provide comments can be found at:
+On July 1, 2015, the head of DOGGR certified the Final EIR.
+The SB4 Final EIR can be found at: